XDgov/data-design-standards/_visualizations/treemap.md

 lead: A treemap is a visualization that displays hierarchical data as different groups of nested rectangles.
 tags: [comparative, distribution]
 guidance-always:
-- Always use adjacent colors with varying contrasts.
+- Use adjacent colors with varying contrasts.
-- Always ensure that any text displayed in each rectangle has a sufficient contrast ratio.
+- Ensure that any text displayed in each rectangle has a sufficient contrast ratio.

 guidance-recommended:
-- It is recommended to keep a straight edge on each side of the diagram.
+- Keep a straight edge on each side of the diagram.

 guidance-not-recommended:
-- It is not recommended to include patterns or images in each rectangle.
+- Don’t include patterns or images in each rectangle.
 ---

 <p>